westongraham/westongraham/README.md

 ## Let's Work on Your Project Together!

-If you have any questions for me, feel free to <a href="mailto:westongraham11@gmail.com">contact me through email</a> me.
+If you have any questions for me, feel free to <a href="mailto:westongraham11@gmail.com">contact me through email</a>

 Connect with me!
-Check out my website <a href="https://westongraham.github.io">Website</a> or <a href="https://www.linkedin.com/in/westongraham/">LinkedIn</a>.
+Check out my <a href="https://westongraham.github.io">Website</a> or <a href="https://www.linkedin.com/in/westongraham/">LinkedIn</a>.

   </td>
   <td width="50%" valign="top">